kschu91/puppet-gogs/README.md

 installed before using Gogs.
 Have a look at the [prerequisites documentation of Gogs](https://gogs.io/docs/installation) for a quick step into it.

 > **Note**: Currently puppet 3 and 4 is supported.
-But the support of puppet 3.x will be dropped in future versions this module.
+But the support of puppet 3.x will be dropped in future versions of this module.

 ### Beginning with gogs